scrumtastic/scrumtastic.github.io/scrum_rollout_plan.md

 - Continue _Daily Standups_ (everyday)
   - Review the _Sprint Backlog_ at every _Daily Standup_
   - Consider how we can ensure we have _Daily Standups_ even when there are 4-5pm calls
+  - Ask and answer:
+    - What have you done?
+    - What do you plan to do next?
+    - Are you blocked?
 - Hold a _Sprint Review_ at the end of each _Sprint_
   - Review the product
     - Determine what to demo on the Ingest call